selkovjr/fuji-exr/README.md

 convert -average decoded-[01].tiff out.tiff
 ```

-Frames shot in HDR tools can be further processed with HDR tools.
+Frames shot in HDR mode can be further processed with HDR tools.
 Because we
 don't have the lens data, ad-hoc tools such as [Andy Cotter's HDR
 Tools](http://ttic.uchicago.edu/~cotter/projects/hdr_tools/) might work best.
 The procedure for extracting a decent match from one test image looks as
-follows:
+follows (it takes about 30 minutes on an old laptop):

 ```
 duran-buades raw_0.tiff decoded-0.tiff 0